kristerw/smtgcc/README.md

 .memory = (let ((a!1 (store (store (store ((as const (Array (_ BitVec 64) (_ BitVec 8)))
 [...]
 ```
-telling us that the output IR of the `dce` pass is not a refinement of the input that comes from `ifcvt` (in this case the error is in the vectorizer pass, but we are treating `vect` followed by `dce` as one pass because of [PR 111257](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=111257)) because the result has more UB than the original, and the tool give us an example for `n = 5` where this happen.
+telling us that the output IR of the dce pass is not a refinement of the input that comes from ifcvt (in this case the error is in the vectorizer pass, but we are treating vect followed by dce as one pass because of [PR 111257](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=111257)) because the result has more UB than the original, and the tool give us an example for `n = 5` where this happens.

 ## smtgcc-tv-backend
-`smtgcc-tv-backend` compares the GIMPLE IR from  the last GIMPLE pass with the generated assembly code, and complains if the resulting assembly code is not a refinement of the GIMPLE IR (that is, if the backend has miscompiled the program).
+smtgcc-tv-backend compares the GIMPLE IR from  the last GIMPLE pass with the generated assembly code, and complains if the resulting assembly code is not a refinement of the GIMPLE IR (that is, if the backend has miscompiled the program).

 This was just a quick experiment, so it has far too many limitations to be useful:
  * Only RISC-V